brandtkeller/Code-Server/README.md

 ## Jenkins Automated Builds

 This repository is setup to automatically build and push a new code-server docker image to a private registry at commit.

+## Extensions pre-installation

+Extensions will be pre-installed during the image build.
+Code server has a CLI for installing extensions.